prashant5878-shukla/video-processing/README.md

-We can do 2 things
+- Add english caption to any video

-1. Add english caption to japnese video
+- Make any video in to english dubbed with some robotic voice
-2. Make japnese video in to english dubbed with some robotic voice
+- Download video from social media